{{ summaryHeading }}

 Why does the calculator still tell me to verify the manufacturer chart?

 Bag yield is product-specific.
-The formula gives a geometry-based baseline, while the label or data sheet controls the final purchase decision.
+The geometry estimate gives a baseline, while the label or data sheet controls the final purchase decision.

 Glossary: